platformsh/symfonyflex-bridge/README.md

 # Redis Cache
-If a Platform.sh relationship named `redis` or `redis_cache` is defined, it will be taken as a the storage engine for a cache pool.
-In the case both `redis` and `redis_cache` are defined as relationships `redis_cache` will take precedence.
+If a Platform.sh relationship named `rediscache` is defined, it will be taken as a the storage engine for a cache pool.

 For typical use you will need to define a file looking like this: